 U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Executive Order 13834, Efficient Federal Operations, the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the seven Office of Management and Budget (OMB) scorecard goal assessment areas, and other relevant executive and congressional directives.

-Within the 2018 Strategic Sustainability Performance Plan, USACE is concentrating on several focus areas for fiscal years 2018 and 2019:
+Within the 2019 Sustainability Report and Implementation Plan, USACE is concentrating on several focus areas for fiscal years 2020 and 2021:

-- Conduct sustainable building assessments at major subordinate command-identified priority buildings over 10,000 gross square feet (GSF)
+- Conduct Sustainable Federal Building (SFB) assessments at Major Subordinate Command-identified priority buildings over 10,000 gross square feet (GSF)